Hornby Railways: Hornby Hobbies Limited: 1980–2015

 Hornby bought Lima, an Italian model railway equipment manufacturer that had previously acquired Jouef, a French manufacturer.
 Some of the ex-Lima models appear in the main Hornby products list.
 This range is known as Hornby International.
 This acquisition also included the Rivarossi line of HO-scale products, also originally from Italy, and the Arnold brand of N-scale products.
 They also took over the Spanish model railway company Electrotren.
 Electrotren had been the Spanish importer for Scalextric which was sold in Spain as "Superslot".
 The takeover was at the request of the Spanish company and was not due to obvious financial problems.
 They have remained independent outside of the Hornby International umbrella.

-With competition mainly from Bachmann Industries, and to a much lesser extent from minor and generally niche players such as the Danish model railway company Heljan, Dapol, Vi Trains and Peco, as of 2008 Hornby Railways produced a large range of highly detailed British steam and diesel locomotives, such as the BR 9F, LNER Class A4, SR Merchant Navy, Class 60, Class 50, Class 31 and Class 08.
+Hornby's competition includes Bachmann Industries and, to a lesser extent, niche companies such as the Danish model railway company Heljan, Dapol, Vi Trains and Peco.
+In response to this competition, from 2008, Hornby Railways produced a range of highly detailed British steam and diesel locomotives, such as the BR 9F, LNER Class A4, SR Merchant Navy, Class 60, Class 50, Class 31 and Class 08.